rameliaz/my-website/academic-kickstart-master/content/courses/course-materials.md

 - Philosophy of Science <br>
 - Human Philosophy </br>

-NB: Should you have any questions, comments, or anything else, please [drop me a message here](https://rameliaz.github.io/post/qa-tutorial).
+NB: Should you have any questions, comments, feedback, or anything else, please [drop me a message here](https://rameliaz.github.io/post/qa-tutorial).